Department Chair:James Schnepf

 338 Algorithm Design and Analysis.
 (4)

 Introduction to formal methods for the design and analysis of complex algorithms, with an emphasis on developing students' problem-solving abilities.
 Focuses on computational resources and ways of conserving both time and memory.
-Prerequisites: 162 and either 239 or MATH 239.
+Prerequisites: 162 or 200 and either 239 or MATH 239.

 339 Theoretical Foundations of Computer Science.
 (4)